 Notetaking support is provided for students whose documentation indicates an inability to effectively take their own notes in class.
 Notetaking support is considered a supplement to a student’s own notes and is not considered a substitute for a student’s full participation/attendance.

-If a student brings a faculty member a separate statement for the faculty to read to the class, notifying the class that the SDRC is looking for a notetaker, the SDRC requests assistance in the following ways:
+If you receive a request from our office to read a separate statement notifying the class that the SDRC is looking for a notetaker, the SDRC requests assistance in the following ways:

-- Feel free to approach a specific student if you feel s/he would be good (generally good grades, attendance, etc.).
+- Feel free to approach a specific student if you feel s/he would be a good notetaker (generally good grades, attendance, etc.).

 - If you do not know the students in the class, please take a minute of class time to read the provided statement.
 (Please see below.)